Jane-Wandia/Trip-Tread-Front-End/README.md

 # Authors

 1. Jane Kigenyi  [Scrum Master, Backend Developer]

 2. Ronald Kipchirchir  [Fronted Developer, Documentation]

 3. Cynthia Chelangat  [Frontend Developer]

 4. Muriithi Kibata  [Backend Developer]

 5. David Githonga  [Backend Developer]

 6. Shantel Risper  [Frontend Developer]

 # Navigation to APP

 ->You should login/register once you navigate to our app to be directed to our homepage

+->After registration process click the airline button.

+->Then navigate to airline page where you will be able to add and edit your own reviews.

+->Ensure your server is working to be allowed access.

 # Installing / Getting Started